voxtube/.github/profile/README.md

 VoxTube is a video streaming platform made for content creators.

 ## **`Why VoxTube`**
-hundreds and thousands of content creators on the internet doesn't have the chance to reach their targeted number of audience due to competition by popular content creators in the internet.
+Thousands of content creators on the internet don't have the chance to reach their targeted number of audience due to competition by popular content creators in the internet.

 Due to that factor, New content creators find it difficult to be noticed by their audience since they are not known and not popular.
+Most of these contents creators usually give up and quit along the way.

-VoxTube made it possible for new content creators to be notice, and reach their audience by boosting creators contents on the platform ensuring it reaches larger number of audience even if you are a newbie creator.
+VoxTube makes it possible for new content creators to be noticed, and reach their audience by boosting creators' contents on the platform ensuring it reaches larger number of audience even if you are a newbie creator.

-VoxTube is not just for content creators but also for Movie Makers, Tutorials, Comedy Skits, Fun Facts, Entertainment, and more.
+VoxTube is not just for content creators but also for Movie Makers, Tutorials, Comedy Skits, Fun Facts, Entertainment and more.

 ## **`VoxTube Features`**
 VoxTube is made up of the following features: